Shadowfox38/mysql-compile-short-c-/README.md

-P.S -- works for linux/Ubuntu users,you should have the libmysqlclient-dev library installed,to install it,type
+P.S -- works for linux/Ubuntu users,you should have the libmysqlcppconn-dev library installed,to install it,type

-sudo apt-get install libmysqlclient-dev
+sudo apt-get install libmysqlcppconn-dev